Make Your Next Trip Extraordinary

 How to Maximize Your Vacations This Year

-Grab your calendar and look at when the long holiday weekends fall.
+Grab your calendar and look at when the school breaks and long holiday weekends fall.

 Predict what weather-related escapes you will need when.

-I know, for instance, that when the February school break arrives each year, my husband will need a snow-free getaway or we will all go nuts.
+I know, for instance, that when February arrives each year, my husband will need a snow-free getaway or we will all go nuts.
 I also know that, in the dog days of August, I crave someplace cool—or, at least, cooler than home.
 I’ve learned that that doesn’t necessarily mean a higher latitude.
-While my family has adored our August escapes to cooler climes (Newfoundland, British Columbia, London, Iceland), I’ve also found that southerly places can provide first-rate relief as long as there’s an ocean breeze (Virginia’s Chesapeake Bay; the beaches of Charleston, South Carolina; St. Simon’s Island, Georgia; Playa del Carmen, Mexico).
+While my family has loved our August escapes to cooler climes—Newfoundland, British Columbia, London, Iceland)—I’ve also found that southerly places can provide first-rate relief as long as there’s an ocean breeze (Virginia’s Chesapeake Bay; the beaches of Charleston, South Carolina; St. Simon’s Island, Georgia; Playa del Carmen, Mexico).

 Shoulder season is that time between peak and low seasons when you usually get the most value for your dollar because the weather is good yet prices are lower and tourists fewer than in peak season.
-Our Where To Go When series and Ideal Islands for Each Month of the Year will give you plenty of shoulder-season ideas for those windows of time when you have availability.
-If you’re specifically seeking destinations that are a great value during major school holidays, see Unexpected Spring Break Vacation Ideas and Unexpected Holiday Travel Ideas for Christmas and New Year’s.
+Our Where To Go When series will give you plenty of shoulder-season ideas for those windows of time when you have availability.
 My family once spent a phenomenal February school break in sunny Andalusia, Spain, for example, and we once spent a festive Thanksgiving exploring Central Europe’s Christmas markets on a European river cruise.
+Here are smart shoulder-season options for spring break 2024.

-Know where your money will go furthest internationally.
+Consider where your money will stretch furthest internationally.

 Set up low-airfare alerts.

 Now that you have a sense of which places interest you most for the time slots you’ve got available, pinpoint the right time to buy your airline tickets.
-There are websites that will notify you by email when fares drop on specific routes or specific dates or both.
-(I like the price-alert tools at FareCompare, Kayak, and AirfareWatchdog).
+There are websites (Google Flights, Kayak, Hopper, SkyScanner) that will send you notifications when fares drop on specific routes or specific dates or both.
 If you’re considering a long-weekend getaway and can take only two days off work, remember that it’s usually less expensive to fly on a Saturday and return on a Tuesday than to fly on a Thursday and return on a Sunday.

 Pinpoint the right destination specialist.

-If your end goal is the most rewarding travel experience possible, the smartest way to approach booking your trip—the way that will deliver the greatest value for money—is not to book all the various components (accommodations, activities, transportation, hard-to-get tickets, special guided experiences) piecemeal but, rather, to hand the whole thing over to the right destination specialist who knows all the insider tips and tricks in the place where you’re headed.
+If your end goal is the most rewarding travel experience possible, the smartest way to approach booking your trip—the way that will deliver the greatest value for money—is not to book all the various components (accommodations, activities, transportation, hard-to-get tickets, special guided experiences) piecemeal but, rather, to hand the whole thing over to an excellent destination specialist who knows all the insider tips and tricks in the place where you’re headed.
+How do you find the best specialists around the world?
+Use our WOW List of Trusted Travel Experts as your first resource.
+Click the button below to get started:

-If you are mulling over a vacation that is a resort stay, book it now, as long as you can cancel with no fee.
+If you are mulling over a resort stay, book it now, as long as you can cancel with no fee.

-When you think you might need a room at an island resort, or at a popular resort in peak season, reserve your spot, as long as there’s no cancellation penalty.
-The more in-demand your destination, the less supply (airline service, hotel infrastructure) you will find.
-Islands in particular have limited flights and limited hotel options, leading to high prices and sold-out conditions.
+If you think you might need a room at a popular resort, reserve your spot, as long as you can do so with no cancellation penalty.
+The more in-demand your destination and timing, the harder this will be.
+Islands in particular have limited flights and limited hotel options, leading to high prices and cancellation penalties.
 So that you’re not shut out, book a spot but be sure to mark on your calendar the date when you need to cancel in order to avoid paying any fee.

 If the resort you want is fully booked, ask when cancellation penalties set in for the dates you want.